kevinwgy/m2c/Tests/SupersonicPenetration/Test4_ConeInNOut/README.md

-A conical projectile piercing through a thin-wall, fluid-filled container at 700 m/s.
+A conical projectile piercing through a thin-walled, fluid-filled container at 700 m/s.